 - AutoSysprep-Indicates whether to automatically use Sysprep.
 Change the value to Yes if you want to use Sysprep. - SetRDPCertificate-Sets a self-signed certificate to the Remote Desktop server running on a Windows 2003 instance.
 This enables you to securely RDP into the instances.
 Change the value to Yes if you want the new instances to have the certificate.

-This setting is not used with Windows Server 2008 instances because Windows Server 2008 can generate its own certificates.

-• SetPasswordAfterSysprep-Sets a random password on a newly launched instance, encrypts it with the user launch key, and outputs the encrypted password to the console.
+This setting is not used with Windows Server 2008 or Windows Server 2012 instances because they - This setting is not used with Windows Server 2008 or Windows Server 2012 instances because they can generate their own certificates. - SetPasswordAfterSysprep-Sets a random password on a newly launched instance, encrypts it with the user launch key, and outputs the encrypted password to the console.
 Change the value of this setting to No if you do not want the new instances to set a random encrypted password.